607011/impac-t/README.md

 ### Sticky graphics, low refresh rate

 If the objects are not moving smoothly, your CPU is too slow (again, check system requirements!) or your graphics card lacks performance.
-In the latter case, try disabling the use of shaders by setting the value `<use-shaders>` from `true` to `false` in settings.xml.
+In the latter case, try disabling the use of shaders in the options screen.
-This file is installed in your Windows profile directory.
-Just type "%APPDATA%\Impact" into the address field of an Explorer window and you're there. settings.xml can be edited with notepad.exe or any other plain text editor.

-In cases  where the display is sticking when a block is going to explode, try to reduce the `<particles-per-explosion>` value .
+In cases where the display is sticking when a block is going to explode, try to reduce the number of particles per explosion.

 ## TODO